varunswing/Interview/ResumeBrief.md

 Throughout my journey, I had the opportunity to work across three different teams – Fastag, UPI Refund, and Passbook & Payment Combination.
 These roles exposed me to a wide range of systems like user and pass management, refunds, and payment screens.
 Managing these systems simultaneously allowed me to gain a deep understanding of each domain and sharpen my ability to switch contexts and adapt quickly to new challenges.

-**Jenkins and Deployments:**

-In my work with Jenkins, I learned how to build and deploy services across multiple environments—dev, stage, and production.
-By managing deployments end-to-end, I ensured smooth and efficient releases, and this hands-on experience gave me confidence in automating and streamlining deployment processes.

 **OnCall and Issue Resolution:**

 As an OnCall engineer for the 24/7 UPI system, I was responsible for monitoring live production issues, such as success rate drops, database lags, and Kafka consumer lags.
 My debugging skills improved significantly during this time, as I learned to troubleshoot effectively using Kibana logs, analyze code, monitor Grafana graphs, and diagnose database issues.
 This experience gave me a better understanding of complex, real-time systems and how to resolve issues under pressure.